 Known as one of the best whale watching spots in Sydney, Cape Solander in Kurnell’s Kamay Botany Bay National Park offers panoramic ocean views from high sandstone cliff walls.

-Cape Solander is also a great starting point for several coastal and bush walking tracks in the area.
+Cape Solander is also a great starting point for several coastal and bush walking tracks in this beautiful area.

 Before heading to the lookout, you can schedule in a quick stop at the Kurnell Visitor Centre on Cape Solander Drive to pick up a map and learn more about the history of the National Park.
 Entrance to the park is $8 per vehicle per day.